 dpm is a Birmingham-based freelancer with experience of arts and lifestyle features.

-The Ruff Tuff Cream Puff Estate Agency forms part of Coventry UK City of Culture.
-It continues at the Belgrade until October 16, see www.belgrade.co.uk for more information.
+The Ruff Tuff Cream Puff Estate Agency is a Belgrade Theatre and Cardboard Citizens production, for Coventry UK City of Culture 2021.
+It premieres at the Belgrade Theatre October 9-16, for more information and tickets see www.belgrade.co.uk.